-Original Style accepts no liability for the faulty installation of its tiles.
-In the case of any claim relating to the tiles themselves, Original Style's liability, to the extent permitted by law, is limited to either the replacement of the product or a refund of the cost of the product and does not extend to cover any consequential loss.
+Original Style Ltd. accepts no liability for the faulty installation of its tiles.
+In the case of any claim relating to the tiles themselves, Winchester Tile's liability, to the extent permitted by law, is limited to either the replacement of the product or a refund of the cost of the product, and does not extend to cover any consequential loss.
+Claims must be reported within seven working days from receipt of the tiles.
 Tiles must be inspected prior to installation and claims cannot be considered after the tiles have been installed.
-Claims must be reported within seven working days from the receipt of the tiles.
-Tile sizes may vary slightly from the stated nominal dimensions within internationally accepted standards.

-Please be advised that installation constitutes acceptance of the quality, colour, size, texture and shade of the tiles.
-Please note, the use of certain acid-based cleaning products may cause some of the tiles to react and change in character.
-Original Style warrants that its tiles conform to their description and are fit for their purpose.
-Original Style makes no other express or implied warranty as to fitness or suitability of the products for particular installations.
+Please be advised that installation constitutes acceptance of the quality, colour, texture, shade and size of tiles

+Original Style Ltd. warrants that its tiles conform to their description and are fit for their purpose.

+Original Style Ltd. makes no other express or implied warranty as to fitness or suitability of the products for particular installations.
 We extend no guarantees, express or implied, as to wear resistance or maintenance procedures.

-It is imperative to follow all manufacturers' instructions regarding their suitability with our products.
-If in doubt please consult your grout/adhesive/sealant stockist from whom you purchased the products.
-Original Style makes no representations as to the fitness for purpose of third party products.
+Please note, the use of certain acid based cleaning products may cause some of the tiles to react and change in character.

-In the USA please follow the recommendations of reputable product manufacturers in conjunction with this Fixing Guide, and always comply with American National Standards Institution (ANSI) specifications as set out in the Handbook for Ceramic Tile Installation published by the Tile Council of America.
+Please note: In the USA please follow the recommendations of reputable product manufacturers in conjunction with this Fixing Guide, and always comply with American National Standards Institution (ANSI) specifications as set out in the Handbook for Ceramic Tile Installation published by the Tile Council of America.
 Useful links: ctioa.org, tileusa.com